Journal submission guidelines

 We’re actively looking for unique and diverse voices from everywhere.
 If you’re involved with animal behavior and training, and there’s something you’d like to share, we’d love to hear from you.
 You don’t have to be an IAABC member or a professional behavior consultant, and there are no minimum academic qualifications.
-Your work will be fact-checked by the IAABC journal team and our network of experts.
+Your work will be fact-checked by the IAABC Foundation Journal team and our network of experts.

 Animal behavior is a large and diverse field, so we are open to content from many areas, such as applied behavioral analysis, ethology, the human-animal bond, interpersonal skills, and scientific literacy.
 We are looking for content covering all species of animal in any situation; this includes companion animals, working and service animals, shelter animals, feral, and wild animals.
-Our editors will give preference to content that includes video.

 Currently, no meta-analysis or systematic review supports the use of any complementary therapy in behavior modification for companion animals.